Schwab U.S. Dividend Equity ETF logo

 Should Schwab U.S. Dividend Equity ETF (SCHD) Be on Your Investing Radar?

-Designed to provide broad exposure to the Large Cap Value segment of the US equity market, the Schwab U.S. Dividend Equity ETF (SCHD) is a passively managed exchange traded fund launched on 10/20/2011.
+If you're interested in broad exposure to the Large Cap Value segment of the US equity market, look no further than the Schwab U.S. Dividend Equity ETF (SCHD), a passively managed exchange traded fund launched on 10/20/2011.

 Zacks | 8 months ago